Odalisken från Smolna

 INTRODUCTION

-Stiller already had a the right story in mind.
-With his Gösta Berling Saga team, he wanted to make a film version of the novel, Odalisken från Smolna.
-In Winter 1924, production started in Istanbul (Turkey) with Greta Garbo in female leading role.
+Stiller already had the right story in mind.
+With his team, he wanted to make a film version of the novel, Odalisken från Smolna.
+In December 1924, production started in Turkey with Garbo in female leading role.
 Einar Hansson was signed to be her film-lover and Conrad Veidt as the film-villain.

 Die Odaliske von Smolny (German Title)